isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Nature In Neighbourhood.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Nature in neighborhood/Nature_Neigh_3.png">
 </div>
 <h4>Outreach activities</h4>
-<p>Because Nature Kaki Chapters are all led by grassroots organisations,
+<p>Because Nature Kakis Chapters are all led by grassroots organisations,
 many of them have lots of experience in running outreach booths and activities for their communities.
 Some chapters have run games in collaboration with the <a href="/all/nature-kakis-happenings/friends-of-the-parks/" rel="noopener noreferrer nofollow" target="_blank">Friends of the Parks</a> and